 “I am writing to you tonight with some wonderful news - I have been accepted to two medical schools!

-Your knowledge, expertise, and emotional support has been crucial throughout this application season and I will be eternally grateful for all of the work you have done with me.
+Your knowledge, expertise, and emotional support have been crucial throughout this application season, and I will be eternally grateful for all of the work you have done with me.

 Thank you so much for everything thus far - I would not have been able to achieve such success without you.”